This is not a picture of a lone antelope.

-The reason that it’s not a lone antelope – in addition to the reality of it being an entirely separate animal - is because a lone antelope is not a real thing.
+The reason that it’s not picture of a lone antelope – in addition to the reality of this picture being of an entirely separate animal than a lone antelope - is because a lone antelope is not a real thing.
 The number of lone antelopes that exist is a null set, a void, a nothingness.
 And that is a bitterly disappointing fact, because I was very excited to see one.

 Our safari had been going well, up until this point.
 Our driver was a friendly, chatty individual, and we’d had the foresight of placing Greg up front with him.
 Greg’s defining personality character is that he can talk to anyone, and will, whether they feel inclined to or not.
 I first discovered this when, during a 30-minute layover in Instanbul, he’d turned several fellow passengers waiting with us at the terminal into fast friends, despite the fact that few of them were traveling to the same place we were, and none of them spoke any English.

 As we left the hotel not long after sunrise in an oversized forest-green Jeep, Greg and the driver fell quickly into a lively conversation about the city, its government, and the nature of the Rwandan people.
 This allowed the rest of us to immediately fall back asleep.